zestedesavoir/zmarkdown/packages/remark-ping/README.md

 ## rehype

-This plugin is compatible with [rehype][rehype]. `Ping` mdast nodes will become HTML links pointing to a customizable target, usually used to access a user profile.
+This plugin is compatible with [rehype][rehype]. `Ping` mdast nodes will become HTML links pointing to a customizable target, usually used to link to a user profile.

 ```md
 @foo